cristinacolpos/PELA-blocks/ADVANCED-CALIBRATION.md

 [3D PELA Calibration Block Set](https://github.com/LEGO-Prototypes/PELA-parametric-blocks/blob/master/calibration/PELA-calibration-set.stl)

 These individual blocks provide technic hole size calibration and can be used more flexibly.
 The technic holes vary in size.
-Enter the desired number as `axle_hole_tweak` in [`print-style.scad`](print-style.scad)
+Enter the desired number as `axle_hole_tweak` in [`print-parameters.scad`](print-parameters.scad)

 ## Other Parameters (optional)